ETSU's Jenkins named SoCon's top volleyball coach - NewsBreak

 ETSU recognized nationally for high engagement in voting

-East Tennessee State University this week was recognized by the ALL IN Campus Democracy Challenge as a 2022 ALL IN Most Engaged Campus for College Student Voting.
-The ALL IN Most Engaged Campuses for College Student Voting recognizes colleges and universities for making intentional efforts to increase student voter participation.
-ETSU joins a group of 394 colleges and universities recognized by ALL IN for completing these four actions:
+JOHNSON CITY — East Tennessee State University this week was recognized by the ALL IN Campus Democracy Challenge as a 2022 ALL IN Most Engaged Campus for College Student Voting.
+The ALL IN Most Engaged Campuses for College Student Voting recognizes colleges and universities for making intentional efforts to...

 ETSU to give largest pay raise in a decade